 If you’re vacationing minus one, set the ground rules well in advance for what can and can’t happen while you’re away.
 Figure out a way to enforce whatever guidelines you set.

 The boredom factor You heard complaints over the Winter Break, but with a couple of months instead of a few weeks to be filled, anticipate more grousing.

-Your college student and his friends don’t want to be doing the same things they did last summer when they just got out of high school.
-Plus, doing anything tends to cost more at home, and his bank account is probably close to empty.
-A job will keep him busy and put money in his pocket at the same time.
+Your college student and their friends don’t want to be doing the same things they did last summer when they just got out of high school.
+Plus, doing anything tends to cost more at home, and their bank account is probably close to empty.
+A job will keep them busy and put money in their pocket at the same time.

-You can be brave and offer suggestions on how to fill his time, but if you want to be taken seriously, make sure your thoughts are worth mentioning.
-A free or cheap concert featuring a band you’ve heard him talk about is better than saying your car could use a wash.
+You can be brave and offer suggestions on how to fill their time, but if you want to be taken seriously, make sure your thoughts are worth mentioning.
+A free or cheap concert featuring a band you’ve heard them talk about is better than saying your car could use a wash.

 We butted heads a lot with our daughter when she came home after freshman year, but her second summer went really well.
 So know there’s hope.
 We’ll see how this one goes with our freshman son who’s already worried about being bored.